 Spell My Name with an S: "Zak and Sara" (The song constantly insists it's spelled without a "C" or an "H," respectively)

 Studio Chatter: Prevalent throughout Whatever And Ever Amen.
-"Dog" (not to be confused with "Errant Dog") ends with Ben taking a cellphone call from his then-wife during the instrumental outro, eventually telling her "We're doin' a vocal track.
+The Speed Graphic EP version of "Dog" (not to be confused with "Errant Dog") ends with Ben taking a cellphone call from his then-wife during the instrumental outro, eventually telling her "We're doin' a vocal track.
 Um, you're all over it now".